List of NC State Wolfpack men's basketball head coaches

-Kevin Keatts, the current head coach of the NC State.
+Kevin Keatts, former head coach of the NC State.

 The following is a list of NC State Wolfpack men's basketball head coaches.
 There have been 20 head coaches of the NC State men's Wolfpack Basketball Team in their 113-season history.

-NC State's current head coach is Will Wade.
-He was hired as the Wolfpack's head coach in March 2017, replacing Mark Gottfried, who was fired shortly before the end of the 2016–17 season.
+NC State's current head coach is Justin Gainey.
+He was hired as the Wolfpack's head coach on March 31, 2026, replacing Will Wade, who left for LSU in March 2025 following the First Four exit for the Wolfpack in the NCAA Tournament.